 There is a story behind every traditional wear, and for the dirndl, the mystery lies in its cultural appropriation.
-In the Nazi regime the traditional Bavarian attire was confined to only the people of Germany and the Jewish women were forbidden to dress in it
+In the Nazi regime, the traditional Bavarian attire was confined to only the people of Germany and the Jewish women were forbidden to dress in it.

 So much so that the Jewish designer Wallach brothers, who played an integral part in reinventing the dirndl, were thrown out of Germany.
 Since then, a question has always been asked, “Is it Okay for non-German or Jewish girls to dress in a Dirndl?” or “Is it culturally appropriate to dress in a Dirndl for foreigners?”
 The answer is “Yes!!”
+Bavarians love to see millions of people dressed up in their cultural outfit at Oktoberfest and in general but the actual controversy begins around real tracht vs. costume variants.
+Locals surely consider the cheap variations of their traditional outfits a sign of disrespect.

 What is the Dirndl Controversy?